Every Destination Has a Tipping Point

 Most industries do not have a tipping point of this kind.
 Growth in most sectors is, in principle, a line that keeps rising.
 This is what the modern obsession with scaling is all about.
 A new factory, an AI multiplier, a limitless online reach - all let you deliver more without damaging the key input.

 Tourism cannot do this.
 What it sells is place, and the people, culture and landscape that give a place its character.
-Those have an upper carrying capacity by their nature.
+Those have an upper carrying capacity by their very nature.
 This is why calling tourism an "industry" sits awkwardly.
 It is a system, a web of relationships between hosts, visitors and a range of other stakeholders, human and non-human, lived through a place and depending on that place staying whole and full of life.

-What the curve tells a leader
+What the curve tells us

 The curve explains a good deal about where tourism leadership finds itself.
 It explains why stewardship and regeneration are gaining curiosity as leadership choices.
 It also explains why mitigation can only ever have limited, short-term impact if the focus remains primarily on growing the numbers underneath it.